mashaBurdo/itechart_test/README.md

     docker ps
-    docker exec -it <django_gunicorn CONTAINER ID> bash python manage.py makemigrations
+    docker exec -it <django_gunicorn CONTAINER ID> bash python manage.py migrate
-    python manage.py migrate
     python manage.py createsuperuser

 To start Flask application and ETL1 container(transfer data about movies from sqlite to elasticsearch) run the following command.
-That will run Flask application on port 8000 and elasticsearch on port 9200.
+That will run Flask application on port 5000 and elasticsearch on port 9200.
 If index "movies" wasn't created it will be created.
 If data about movies weren't transferred from sqlite to elasticsearch they will be transferred (indexer_etl1 container).
 Flask depends on contains Elasticsearch, Flask and script for ETL.